-The POWs were moved to Camp Murphy 2 on January 29, 1944, which was 200 yards from their old quarters.
 On March 1, 1944, the POWs witnessed the execution of Pvt.
 George Garrett by the camp commander, Lt.
 Yoshi Koshi, for planning to escape.
 According to the POWs, Garrett and two other men had planned an escape and were informed on by the Navy Chief Signalman, Harold Hirschberg, who the POWs considered a collaborator.
 According to the POWs, Hirschberg told Garrett, who he had, had a fight with, “You’ll never leave this camp alive.”
 The POWs stated that over several days, the Japanese starved Garrett, beat him, and finally placed a garden hose in Garrett’s mouth until his stomach was filled with water.
 The Japanese then stood on his abdomen which caused his death three days later.

 It is known that while on the detail James developed acute gastroenteritis and was put in the camp hospital.
 He was later sent to the hospital ward at Bilibid Prison and admitted on April 25, 1944, and discharged the next day.
 Records indicate he was sent back to the airfield.